cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 - MySQL Workbench (or another compatible SQL RDBMS)
 - A Python IDE such as VSCode (recommended) or PyCharm
 - The live server extension for VSCode ([Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or PyCharm ([Live Edit](https://www.jetbrains.com/help/pycharm/live-editing.html)) so that you can run your html script on your browser.
+/!\ At the moment, only VSCode has all the plugins required to properly run our front end.
+PyCharm is not recommended because the Live Edit pach plugin relies on another plugin which will not be available before a month
 - A Web Browser
 - Make sure that the following Python packages are installed:
   - `mysql.connector` to connect to SQL DBs